When it comes to starting a mobile yoga business, you may find yourself in a place where you have to make some big decisions.

 Evaluate your competition

-The last piece in determining how to price your mobile yoga is by simply looking at your competition.
+The last piece in determining how to price your yoga services is by simply looking at your competition.

-All of these factors play an equal part in pricing your mobile yoga, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your yoga services, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 We've interviewed several different founders in the mobile yoga business and asked them how much $ they're making today.